Benedict-Ik/NZRegionWalksAPI/README.md

-This is the Readme file
+This file demonstrates manual mapping with DTOs